bbc/newslabs-Text_Analytics/README.md

 ```

 #### What can I use NewsStat for?
 Looking for statistics in text can be a difficult and arduous task.
 NewsStat can make your life easier by quickly extracting key statistics from online news content.
-You can use [NewsStat](https://github.com/lbuk/NewsStat) for blogs, websites and other non-news as well.
+You can use [NewsStat](https://github.com/lbuk/NewsStat) for blogs, websites and other non-news sites as well.

 ---